visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## How to import Data past 24 months

-Yes, you can use bank connection for 24 months data and upload CSV file for past 24 months.
+Yes, you can use bank connection for 24 months data and upload CSV file for older than 24 months.
+Make sure your CSV do not include the same range as your connected bank accounts to avoid duplicate notifications from AI.

 ## Add more collaborators

-Yes, you can add more collaborators at a small charge of $10/collaborator.
-Please inform us whenever you need to add your collaborators.
-We will help you implement on your current billing settings
+Yes, you can add more collaborators, every account has free collaborators allowed.
+Please inform us whenever you need to add additional collaborators then account limites.

 ## How to add more bank accounts

-Yes, you can add more bank accounts at a small charge of $10/bank account.
+Yes, every plan has free bank connections allowed, you can add additional bank accounts at a small charge of $10/bank account.
 Please let us know if you want to add more bank accounts now and how many.
 We will help you implement on your current billing settings

 ## How to import QuickBooks data?